natasharp/fullstack2020-part0-part1-part2/part1/unicafe/README.md

-## Unicafe is simple React app created with [Create React App](https://github.com/facebook/create-react-app) tool for collecting feedback from customers and dispalying statistics about the gathered feedback.
+## Unicafe is small and simple React app created with [Create React App](https://github.com/facebook/create-react-app) tool for collecting feedback from customers and dispalying statistics about the gathered feedback.

 ## Available Scripts